kstenerud/concise-encoding/cte-specification.md

 Comments
 --------

-Comments may be placed before or after any object (including array elements).
+Comments may be placed before or after any object.
 Any number of comments may occur in a row.
 A parser is free to discard comments.

 A comment begins with a `#` character and terminates on the next newline character (U+000A).